Working Memory Capacity of ChatGPT: An Empirical Study: Related Work

 Working memory has long been a subject of study in human cognition~\cite{cowanGeorgeMillerMagical2015}.
-Unlike long-term memory, which is stored in long-term synaptic weights in the neural system, working memory is believed to be maintained by activation of neurons in distributed brain networks~\cite{mejiasMechanismsDistributedWorking2022a}.
-However, the investigation of working memory in LLMs remains largely unexplored.
-A few latest studies in this line has shown that studying and improving working memory of LLMs holds great interest and significance, as it can contribute to better performance of these models~\cite{guo2020working,li2022large}.
+Unlike long-term memory, which is stored in long-term synaptic weights, working memory is believed to be maintained by the activation of neurons in distributed brain networks~\cite{mejiasMechanismsDistributedWorking2022a}.
+However, the concept of working memory is largely unexplored in language models, with a few latest studies suggesting that imitating human-like working memory strategy can contribute to better performance of these models~\cite{guo2020working,li2022large}.
+Related to this, a better-known concept in LLMs is called in-context learning~\cite{brown2020language}, which demonstrates the ability of LLMs to retrieve long-term (pre-trained) knowledge and integrate the correct knowledge with the context, bearing a resemblance to how human working memory works.
+Previous studies have presented various approaches to leverage the in-context learning ability of language models, including selecting labeled examples for demonstrations~\cite{rubin2021learning,lu2021fantastically,liu2021makes}, meta-training with an explicit in-context learning objective ~\cite{chen2021meta,min2021metaicl}, and exploring the variant of in-context learning that involves learning to follow instructions~\cite{wei2022chain,wei2021finetuned,efrat2020turking,mishra2021reframing,mishra2021cross}.